 If you land a meteorologist career, it’s often an unpredictable and challenging job.
 It’s never what you think it will be.
 You will partake in weather prediction and issue warnings for severe weather.

-The weather forecasts you create affect businesses, sporting events and people’s daily lives.
+The weather forecasts you create affect businesses, sporting events, and people’s daily lives.

-Meteorologists work at weather stations, in the field, office or laboratory and are often subject to longer work hours for weather emergencies.
+Meteorologists work at weather stations, in the field, office, or laboratory and are often subject to longer work hours for weather emergencies.

 For example, winter hours can bring longer days because of blizzards and snowstorms.
 Depending on location, your situation will be unique according to our seasonal patterns.

-Operational meteorologist careers are often highly desirable amongst jobs.
+Operational meteorologist careers are often highly desirable jobs.
 But the downside is that they are very competitive too.

 For example, it’s common for some National Weather Service (NWS) job postings to have hundreds of applicants

-But there are jobs in the private sector, research jobs within schools and broadcasting jobs.
+But there are jobs in the private sector, research jobs within schools, and broadcasting jobs.
 Nevertheless, these jobs are still competitive but to a lesser degree.

-After graduation, finding a decent paying job can be challenging and is completely based on supply and demand.
+After graduation, finding a decent-paying job can be challenging and is completely based on supply and demand.

-But a Masters or Ph.D are options to enhance employment opportunities and salary.
+But a Masters or Ph.D. are options to enhance employment opportunities and salary.
 Meteorologists are often grouped with climatologists and atmospheric scientists.

 Experience goes a long way.
-It’s important to learn all the ins and outs in a meteorologist career.
+It’s important to learn all the ins and outs of a meteorologist career.
 Expanding your knowledge in this profession is what counts the most to get ahead of the curve.